fenago/tableau-server/md/sites/Permissions - Tableau.md

 content administration tasks can be handled at the project level.

-**Project Leaders**: Projects can have project leaders, users who have been set as a [project leader]{.uicontrol}.
+**Project Leaders**: Projects can have project leaders, users who have been set as a [project leader].
 This setting automatically grants a user their maximum capabilities---depending on their site role---for that project and all content in that project.
 Project leaders with site role of Explorer (can publish) and above will therefore have